Copied ₹185971.3

 Ethereum represents more than just a cryptocurrency.
 It serves as the foundation for a decentralized digital economy where users can own assets, access financial services, verify identity, and interact with applications without relying on centralized intermediaries.

-As blockchain technology continues to mature, Ethereum's role extends beyond finance into areas such as:
+As blockchain technology continues to mature, Ethereum's role extends beyond finance into areas such as the following:

 Artificial intelligence